-- Wordline will never ask you to disclose your personal financial data or other personal information (password, credit card number, bank account number, etc.) by email.
+- Worldline will never ask you to disclose your personal financial data or other personal information (password, credit card number, bank account number, etc.) by email.

-- Wordline will never disclose by e-mail any full credit card number.
+- Worldline will never disclose by e-mail any full credit card number.

-Payment Confirmation e-mails sent by the Wordline platform will never contain any attachment.
+Payment Confirmation e-mails sent by the Worldline platform will never contain any attachment.

 For further information:

 Ingenico Group comprises of three divisions: Ingenico Smart Terminals, Ingenico Payment Services and Ingenico ePayments.
 Through our comprehensive range of smart terminals, payment services and mobile solutions, we facilitate merchants’ in-store and online payments acceptance.

 Now known as Ingenico ePayments, Ogone was a leading pan-European online payment services provider, which was acquired by Ingenico Group in 2013 and merged with GlobalCollect in 2015 to become Ingenico ePayments.

 To honor Ogone’s significant legacy and its name, the term Ogone is now used to describe Ingenico ePayments platform, which includes Ingenico Collect, a one-stop payment solution that enables merchants to offer preferred payment methods in many different countries, without the hassle of having to open multiple bank accounts or form new legal entities.

 With its Ogone platform and other offerings, Ingenico ePayments goes beyond payments by offering global consultancy services on topics including local regulations, regional payment customs and preferences, and fraud and compliancy.